nikos90/instagram_upload/README.md

 ## Attention
 1. The cookies.txt must be writable.
-2. The image has to be 400x400 and .jpg format.
+2. The image has to be square and .jpg format.